knock-in/brobot/README.md

 `cd brobot/`

+`npm install -g gulp-cli`

 `npm install`

 Now open `src/app.js` and replace `process.env.HOST` and `process.env.IP` with the actual host and ip brobot should listen for incoming messages, then replace `process.env.API_TOKEN` with your bot's API Token which Botfather gave you.
+Altenatively you can also just set the right envirement variables.

 To build finally: